Eric Young (wrestler): Team Canada (2004–2006)

-In January 2004 Young debuted in Total Nonstop Action Wrestling (TNA) as a member of Team Canada.
+In January 2004, Young debuted in Total Nonstop Action Wrestling (TNA) as a member of Team Canada.
 He took part in the World X Cup event, defeating Jerry Lynn, Mr. Águila and Taichi Ishikari in a ladder match.
 Team Canada were a regular feature on Impact! throughout mid-2004, feuding with the 3Live Kru.

-On the October 15, 2004 Impact!, Young and Bobby Roode defeated Christopher Daniels and "Cowboy" James Storm for the NWA World Tag Team Championship.
+On the October 15, 2004 episode of Impact!, Young and Bobby Roode defeated Christopher Daniels and "Cowboy" James Storm for the NWA World Tag Team Championship.
 They held the titles until November 7, when they were defeated by the 3Live Kru (represented by Konnan and B.G.
 James) at Victory Road.
 They regained the titles a month later at Turning Point on December 5, defeating B.G.
 James and Ron Killings.

 Young and Roode began feuding with America's Most Wanted in early 2005, and lost the NWA World Tag Team Championship to America's Most Wanted on January 16 at Final Resolution.
-Young began teaming with Team Canada member Petey Williams, and on April 24, 2005 they unsuccessfully challenged America's Most Wanted for the NWA World Tag Team Championship at Lockdown.
+Young began teaming with Team Canada member Petey Williams, and on April 24, they unsuccessfully challenged America's Most Wanted for the NWA World Tag Team Championship at Lockdown.
 After defeating Apolo and Sonny Siaki at Hard Justice on May 15, Williams and Young challenged and lost to new NWA World Tag Team Champions The Naturals at Slammiversary on June 19.

 Team Canada began feuding with The Naturals and Lance Hoyt, with Young, Roode and A-1 defeating Hoyt and The Naturals at No Surrender on July 17.
-America's Most Wanted formed a loose alliance with The Naturals against Team Canada, with Young, Roode, Williams and A-1 defeating The Naturals and America's Most Wanted at TNA Sacrifice on August 14.
+America's Most Wanted formed a loose alliance with The Naturals against Team Canada, with Young, Roode, Williams and A-1 defeating The Naturals and America's Most Wanted at Sacrifice on August 14.
 After Williams renewed his pursuit of the X Division Championship, Young began teaming with A-1 on a regular basis.
 At Unbreakable on September 11, Young and A-1 faced America's Most Wanted, Alex Shelley and Johnny Candido and defending champions The Naturals in a four-way tag match.
 Young was able to pin both Candido and "Wildcat" Chris Harris, but Team Canada lost the match after Chase Stevens managed to pin A-1.